Joseph-Aurèle Plourde

 Joseph-Aurèle Plourde, (January 12, 1915 - January 5, 2013) was a Canadian Roman Catholic bishop.
-He was the archbishop of the Archdiocese of Ottawa.
+He was the archbishop of the Archdiocese of Ottawa from 1967 to 1989.

 Early life

 Plourde was born in Saint-François-de-Madawaska, New Brunswick, to Antoine Plourde and Suzanne Albert, the eighth of eleven children. and attended the St. Joseph College in Memramcook, New Brunswick and Holy Heart Seminary in Halifax, Novia Scotia, before becoming ordained as a priest in 1944.
 Besides his priesthood, Plourde was also professor of social studies and philosophy at Saint-Louis College in Edmundston, New Brunswick.

 Appointments

 In 1964 he was appointed auxiliary bishop of Alexandria in Ontario and, in 1967, he was made archbishop of the Roman Catholic Archdiocese of Ottawa.
 In 1966 and 1967, among many other activities during his ministry, Plourde was instrumental in chairing a committee that set up the Canadian bishops' international development agency (the Canadian Catholic Organization for Development and Peace).
 He attended the Second Vatican Council and helped to restructure the Canadian bishops' conference- the Canadian Catholic Conference, which was renamed the Canadian Conference of Catholic Bishops in 1977 (he served as president of the conference from 1969-1971).
 Plourde was also a vice president and a founding member of the Ontario Conference of Catholic Bishops, now the Assembly of Catholic Bishops of Ontario.
-He retired as Archbishop of Ottawa in 1989, serving as an archbishop emeritus until his death in 2013.
-He was succeeded in 1989 as Archbishop of Ottawa by Archbishop Marcel Gervais, who served until 2007.
+Plourde was also instrumental in establishing a French-speaking secondary school system in Ontario, first public, then Catholic.

-In 1989, Plourde was made an Officer of the Order of Canada.
+He retired as Archbishop of Ottawa in 1989, and was succeeded by Archbishop Marcel Gervais.
+The same year, Plourde was made an Officer of the Order of Canada.

-Plourde died on January 5, 2013, in Ottawa, at the age of 97.
-Ottawa's Archbishop Terrence Prendergast, SJ was scheduled to celebrate his predecessor's Funeral Mass on January 11, 2013, at Notre-Dame Cathedral Basilica.
+Plourde, serving as an archbishop emeritus, died on January 5, 2013, in Ottawa, at the age of 98, Ottawa's Archbishop Terrence Prendergast, SJ was scheduled to celebrate his predecessor's Funeral Mass on January 11, 2013, at Notre-Dame Cathedral Basilica.
 Immediately afterward, Plourde's remains were to be entombed in the Archbishop's Chapel at the cathedral basilica.